 Sleep loss also causes irritability, quick shifts in mood, and even anxiety.
 Your mood will often be unstable after getting insufficient sleep.

-The biggest negative that sleep deprivation has on your body is connected to your immune system.
+The most significant negative that sleep deprivation has on your body is connected to your immune system.
 You may notice that it’s easier for you to catch a cold if you haven’t been sleeping.
 However, that’s just the beginning.

 Even if you don’t get sick right away, you’re opening your body up to risks.
 Anything from catching something from a co-worker, to getting an open paper cut can become a bigger deal.
 When your body can’t ward off viruses easily, they can become dangerous.

-The American Sleep Association suggests that we all get at least eight hours of solid sleep every night.
-Any less than that and you may start feeling the negative effects of insufficient sleep.
+The American Sleep Association suggests that we all get at least eight hours of uninterrupted sleep every night.
+Any less than that and you may start feeling the adverse effects of insufficient sleep.
 Even adding an extra hour to your current sleep schedule will likely make you feel better every day.

 Here are some natural solutions that you can try: